BParadowski/designo/README.md

 ```

-2. Use next/fonts to self-host a google font in layout.tsx;
+2. Use next/fonts to self-host a google font in layout.tsx.

 3. Svgr is having a lot of unexpected behaviour unless used in CLI version.
 Simply copy and past the svgs changed into components.